arcan1s/ahriman/docs/architecture.rst

 * ``ahriman.core.spawn.Spawn`` is a tool which can spawn another ``ahriman`` process.
 This feature is used by web application.
 * ``ahriman.core.tree`` is a dependency tree implementation.
 * ``ahriman.core.types`` are an additional global types for mypy checks.
+* ``ahriman.core.utils`` contains some useful functions which are not the part of any other class.

 ``ahriman.models`` package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^